Prosecutors fail to file charge against former officer arrested in connection with rape

 While she was in the vehicle, one of the officers, later identified as Kackley, talked to her, the affidavit states.
 The woman said she was told she was free to go and her handcuffs were removed, the affidavit states.
 The woman said she felt safe enough to ask Kackley for a ride home.

-She said Kackley drove her home and the two flirted with each other; she added Kackley told her he was turning off his body camera, the affidavit states.
+She said Kackley drove her home and the two flirted with each other.
 Upon arriving at the woman's home, Kackley walked her to her front door, the affidavit states.

-Kackley followed the woman inside and she removed her shirt and agreed to perform oral sex on Kackley, the affidavit states.
-The act continued until the woman's brother walked in, the affidavit states.
+Kackley followed the woman inside and she removed her shirt and agreed to engage in a sex act with Kackley, the affidavit states.
+It continued until the woman's brother walked in, the affidavit states.

 Kackley told police he was sent to the casino for a possible crime and corroborated the woman was handcuffed and placed in the back of a police vehicle and eventually released.
 Kackley said he didn't administer a field sobriety test, the affidavit states.